 Thank you.

-In order to become an instructor, I had to go through a third-party company to learn to do that, because if we end up usually having a use of force and we're sued, that company would come in and testify.
+In order to become an instructor, I had to go through a third-party company to learn to do that because if we end up having a use of force and we're sued, that company would come in and testify.

-So the reason this is related to what you're talking about, uh arrest control technique, the uh keto move that you were just discussing, that's not taught by agencies.
+So the reason this is related to what you're talking about, the arrest control technique, the keto move that you were just discussing, that's not taught by agencies.

 So if me as an officer uses that, then I get sued.

-There's nobody that's gonna step up and say, Yeah, that was taught.
+There's nobody that's going to step up and say, yeah, that was taught.

-And the problem and the problem with that, Sean, is this that if I'm not nobody's dead on the street, then I become civilly liable because my agency will not protect me on that because I understand what he's talking about.
+And the problem with that, Sean, is this: that if you're not on the street, then I become civilly liable because my agency will not protect me on that.

 He's talking about his conduct would be out of policy.